marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 #### Outdated Clients and Version Checks

 If a client is detected whose version is older than 0.3.9 the additional metadata (AppVersion, Revision and Python Version) is not available.
 In this case the AppVersion will show "< 0.3.9" in red color.
-If the slave version is smaller than the master version, the AppVersion will also show in red.
+If the client version is smaller than the master version, the AppVersion will also show in red.
 See screenshot above.

 As of version 0.4.9 of `LittleBrother` the master node will check SourceForge for versions automatically.
 If a